 *For your convenience, please note that this post contains affiliate links.
 If you make a purchase after clicking my links below, I will receive a small commission (at no additional cost to you).

-Blue Christmas Tree Decorating Ideas:
+Blue Christmas Tree Decorating Ideas to Try this Year

 Each year, I love trying different color schemes when decorating for Christmas.
 Lately, we’ve been putting up three trees which gives me room to experiment with colors.
 Since I have plenty of navy blue throughout my home, I’ve enjoyed coordinating my foyer and dining room Christmas trees in that color.